morewings/cra-template-quickstart-redux/README.md

 - `yarn lint`.
 Lints project files according to eslint rules, see below.
 Typical use case: continuous integration environments, Travis, CircleCI, etc.

 - `yarn fix`.
 Same as `yarn lint`, but also fixes errors, when possible.
 Typical use case: local development environment, git hooks.

+## Redux configuration

+Template provides basic Redux configuration with [feature based](https://redux.js.org/style-guide/style-guide/#structure-files-as-feature-folders-or-ducks) folder structure.
+You can use [Redux devtools browser extension](http://extension.remotedev.io/).
+Sample reducer included.

+## Git hooks

+Git hooks management provided by [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).
+In order to keep your repo clean, every time you commit something `husky` will run `eslint --fix` command  on staged files, preventing you from committing badly formatted code.
+Before each push tests will run in the same manner.
+You can change or disable this behavior in `.huskyrc` config.

 ## Eslint configuration
 Template extends CRA eslint rules with custom set, tailored for reasonable and clean development process.
 I added `prettier` to force consistent formatting and `eslint-plugin-fp` to avoid accidental mutations.
 Feel free to tweak rules to match your code style.